2014 United States House of Representatives elections in New York: Polling

+Predictions

 Results

+On election day Gibson defeated Eldridge by 29 points, despite having been outspent nearly 3-to-1 in a district President Obama won by 6 percentage points.
+The Hill named Eldridge as one of their "Top 10 worst candidates of 2014".

 District 20

 The 20th district is located in the Capital District and includes all of Albany and Schenectady counties, and portions of Montgomery, Rensselear and Saratoga counties.
-The incumbent is Democrat Paul Tonko, who has represented the district since 2013, and previously represented the 21st district from 2009 to 2013.
-He was re-elected in 2012 with 68% of the vote and the district has a PVI of D+7.
+The incumbent is Democrat Paul Tonko, who had represented the district since 2013, and previously represented the 21st district from 2009 to 2013, ran for re-election.
+He was re-elected in 2012 with 68% of the vote, and the district had a PVI of D+7.